 An age group exemption will only be considered where a player is classified as being at risk, or unable, to play in his ‘normal’ age group competition.

-Assessment will only be based on physical impairment, medical condition or significant size difference ie not the player’s experience, ability etc
+Assessment will only be based on physical impairment, medical condition or significant size difference.

+A player with very low ability and who makes little or low impact on the game, has never been registered to play football prior to the season of registration should be considered for an OAP, especially if it will help the players longevity in the game.
+An exemption should not be considered for U18 players, unless that player has played for the registering club in lower grades.

 A player granted an OAP can only play one year out of his age group